Three Frontrunners As Czechs Vote For New President - UrduPoint

 Three Frontrunners As Czechs Vote For New President

-Prague, (UrduPoint / Pakistan Point News - 13th Jan, 2023 ) :The Czech presidential election is to kick off on Friday with a billionaire, a general and an academic leading a likely two-round vote seen as too close to call.
+Prague, (UrduPoint / Pakistan Point News - 13th Jan, 2023 ) :Czechs voted on Friday in day one of presidential polls with a billionaire, a general and an academic leading in the first of a likely two-round vote seen as too close to call.

 The winner will replace Milos Zeman, an outspoken political veteran, following a period marked by the country's 2022 EU presidency as the war in Ukraine raged.